levkurtis/LegalX/README.md

 # LegalX - A C# Project
-This project was done as a part of my exam for my programming course at my University.
+This project was done as a part of my exam for my programming course at my university.

 ## Technical concepts
 This program has a hardcoded database in which the users of the program can interact with.
 The project incorporates different concepts within object-oriented programming.
 The concepts and methods that are used are: inheritance, classes, interfaces, abstract methods, objects, try-catch statements, input validation and more.